telerik/blazor-docs/_contentTemplates/common/get-started.md

 #download-intro-para-for-get-started
-If you are familiar with the Telerik NuGet Feed and Blazor in general, you may want to follow the shorter, more technical article with the same information: [What You Need]({%slug getting-started/what-you-need%}).
-The current article is designed as a step-by-step tutorial from the basics for new users.
+If you are familiar with the Telerik NuGet Feed and Blazor in general, you may want to follow the shorter, more technical getting started article: [What You Need]({%slug getting-started/what-you-need%}).
+The current article is designed as a step-by-step tutorial for new users and starts from the basics.

 ## Step 0 - Download the Components

+To follow the steps in this tutorial, you need access to the Telerik UI for Blazor components.
+The recommended download methods differ depending on your Telerik UI for Blazor license - [trial](#download-the-free-trial-version) or [commercial](#download-the-commercial-version).

+### Download the Free Trial Version

+If you want to try Telerik UI for Blazor, you can <a href="https://www.telerik.com/download-trial-file/v2-b/ui-for-blazor" target="_blank">download a free, fully functional trial</a>.
+The trial offers the same functionality as the commercially licensed version.

+### Download the Commercial Version

-A pre-requisite is having access to the Telerik UI for Blazor components.
-The easiest way to get them to your development machine is to use the <a href="https://www.telerik.com/download-trial-file/v2/control-panel" target="_blank">Progress Control Panel</a> or to download the [automated installer]({%slug installation/msi%}) from <a href="https://www.telerik.com/account/product-download?product=BLAZOR" target="_blank">your telerik.com account</a>.
+The easiest way to get the commercially licensed Telerik UI for Blazor components to your development machine is to use the <a href="https://www.telerik.com/download-trial-file/v2/control-panel" target="_blank">Progress Control Panel</a> or to download the [automated installer]({%slug installation/msi%}) from <a href="https://www.telerik.com/account/product-download?product=BLAZOR" target="_blank">your telerik.com account</a>.

-If you are not a customer, you can <a href="https://www.telerik.com/download-trial-file/v2-b/ui-for-blazor" target="_blank">download a free, fully functional trial</a> and the same options will apply to you as well.

 Alternatively, you can also access the `.nupkg` files from [our private NuGet feed]({%slug installation/nuget%}) or by creating a [local feed from your installation]({%slug installation/msi%}#set-up-a-local-nuget-feed-in-visual-studio).
 #end